 “Design should never say, ‘Look at me!’
 It should always say, ‘Look at this!’”– David Craib

 The Topography of Terror consists of three main components: the documentation centre, the exhibition trench, and the Berlin Wall.
-The last one is a frame to the whole site, unbeautified standing as a divisor, representing a different story of terror.
+The last one is a frame of the whole site, unbeautified, standing as a divisor, representing a different story of terror.
 The exhibition trench organized along the wall, roofed by the glass and metal structure, outlines the Gestapo cellar ruins that are located on a lower level.
-The tourist can have access to the exhibition by staircases and ramps.
+The tourist can have access to the exhibition through staircases and ramps.
 This part of the site is sharper and more outspoken than a ghostlike, linear documentation centre building to the south of the Wall, standing unaligned to any earlier structures or the street.
-Ursula Wilms and Heinz W. Hallamann have created a simple flat design, freestanding steel-reinforced concrete square, consisting of eight blocks, in the middle of the site.
+Ursula Wilms and Heinz W. Hallamann have created a simple flat design, a freestanding steel-reinforced concrete square consisting of eight blocks, in the middle of the site.
 Its louvred façade acts as a sunscreen and creates the effect of blurting transparency.
-There is no symbolism, no conceptual connection between the history of the site and the building.
+There is no symbolism and no conceptual connection between the history of the site and the building.
 It is not a dominating structure drawing attention away from the place.
 There is no subjectivity in its slight and delicate design.
 It does not impose the meaning of the site upon visitors.
-It creates a neutral environment for visitors by not taking a lead to tell the story and let the audience interpret the meaning of the place.
+It creates a neutral environment for visitors by not taking a lead in telling the story and letting the audience interpret the meaning of the place.
 The architects resign from orchestrating the story of the site.
 Nevertheless, they guide the movement of the visitors.
 The grey stone surrounds the pedestrian paths and restricts tourists from walking freely around the place.
 They are led by the clearly defined track, marked by 15 stations and then down to the exhibition trench.